Jack Graham (footballer, born 1868): Season 1890–1891

-Season 1891-1892
+Season 1891–1892

-Sadly, although 1891-1892 was a good season for Aston Villa, they finished fourth in The League and reached the Final of the FA Cup, Jack Graham was a reserve player and only played one first team match all season.
-Graham was moved to Centre-Forward for the visit to Ewood Park, Blackburn on 5 March 1892.
-The match had seven goals and despite a Lewis Campbell hat-trick Aston Villa lost 4-3.
-It was Graham' last Villa and League appearance.
+Sadly, although 1891-1892 was a good season for Aston Villa, they finished fourth in The Football League and reached the Final of the FA Cup, Jack Graham was a reserve player and only played one first team match all season.
+Graham was moved to centre-forward for the visit to Ewood Park, Blackburn, on 5 March 1892.
+The match had seven goals and despite a Lewis Campbell hat-trick Aston Villa lost 4–3.
+It was Graham' last Villa and league appearance.